Whilst we all look forward to some warmer weather, when temperatures are too hot they can pose a real risk to our health - especially as we get older.

-There are a number of tips to keep your home cool during a heatwave, which is even more crucial with so many people continuing to work from home.
+There are a number of ways to keep your home cool during hot weather, which is even more crucial with so many people working from home.

 Tips for keeping your home cool during hot weather